-The captain grimaced no, and McKinney moaned mournfully, rocking in anguish.
+The captain grimaced no, and McKinney groaned, rocking in anguish.

 * * *

 Captain Dunaway walked McKinney back to La Crosse, and Dorilus and I packed Bliss, Bane and a mare and drove all the goods to Sioux Prairie.
-We unloaded Charles’ goods at Gordon’s shoreline, and Gordon glared us over to the landing site.
+We unloaded Charles’ goods at Gordon’s shoreline, and Gordon nodded huffily at the landing site.

 Dorilus grinned readily, “You keep the captain’s goods at your claim, not mine, and I will show you and your brother something that will pay the carpenters to build our mill here.
 It will pay for the saws and steam and stock.
 Two million, three million board feet.”

-We waited ten days, chopping and hauling firewood from islands.
-We improved Dorilus’ shanty, built a storehouse on my claim, and then Captain Dunaway arrived with draft horses, and we left the other claim holders at Sioux Prairie.
-We hugged the Wisconsin shore, riding upriver in breezeless sunshine, and snow melted and glistened on rocks in gullies, and I thought of Valais, Joseph sauntering beside snow-capped boulders, his smile resplendent in his mountaineering garb—Joseph’s smile without hurry, glowing with promise and pride after we had climbed the Matterhorn that fine day so many years ago.
+We waited ten days, improved Dorilus’ shanty, built a storehouse on my claim, and then Captain Dunaway arrived with draft horses, and we left the other claim holders at Sioux Prairie.
+We hugged the Wisconsin shore, riding upriver in breezeless sunshine, and snow melted and glistened on rocks in gullies, and I thought of Valais, Joseph sauntering beside snow-capped boulders, his smile resplendent in his mountaineering garb—Joseph had smiled without hurry, glowing with pride and promise after we had climbed the Matterhorn that fine day so many years ago.

 “Listen.”
 Dorilus thumped the ice again.
 “Hear it?
 The Glory will fetch three and one-half feet here even in low water.”